tgen/GrandCanyon/README.md

 Reference fasta index: `/home/tgenref/homo_sapiens/t2t_chm13/chm13_v2/chm13v2.0_maskedY_rCRS.fa.fai`
 Reference dictionary: `/home/tgenref/homo_sapiens/t2t_chm13/chm13_v2/chm13v2.0_maskedY_rCRS.dict`

+Ensembl rapid release gtf: `/home/tgenref/homo_sapiens/t2t_chm13/chm13_v2/gene_model/Homo_sapiens-GCA_009914755.4-2022_06-genes.gtf.gz`
+Ensembl vep cache: `/home/tgenref/homo_sapiens/t2t_chm13/chm13_v2/gene_model/indexed_vep_cache`

 ### Inspirations
 Here is a list of potential inspirations on how to run specific workflows - in other words, PacBio and ONT have some recommended workflows that are written in different formats.
-For example, PacBio has written a lot of workflows in wdl format and it looks like ONT has written workflows in Nextflow (Vince will be happy to see these)
+For example, PacBio has written a lot of workflows in wdl format and it looks like ONT has written workflows in Nextflow (Vince will be happy to see these).
+I'd potentially take these workflows with a grain of salt though, as most will likely be biased to using their internal tools, while other open-source tools might be faster, more accurate, or feature rich.
  - https://github.com/PacificBiosciences
  - https://github.com/PacificBiosciences/wdl-humanwgs
  - https://github.com/nanoporetech